 Cody prayed about it for months, unsure whether he should commit to the training.
 Though he had the money to pay for it, it was definitely an investment.
 And he wanted to make sure God was on board.

-"This is definitely something I feel like God is calling me to," he said, explaining three different instances where God’s Yes was clear.
-So in February, Cody registered for the training and booked his flight to Nashville.
-And it’s been worth every penny, and then some, he said.
+"This was definitely something I felt like God was calling me to," he said.
+So Cody took of leap of faith, registered for the training, and booked his flight to Nashville.
+"And it’s been worth every penny, and then some," he said.

 One Step at a Time

-Before coming to Nashville, Cody completed the online portion of the training, called Fundamentals of Coaching.
+Before coming to Nashville, Cody completed the online portion of the training, called Fundamentals of Coaching (FOC).
 FOC takes participants through a series of five video teachings by Dave and his team.
 They cover the skills a coach needs to be able to confidently and competently talk to someone about budgeting.

 Once in Nashville, Cody spent two and a half days in live training with Dave’s team.

 "The coaching that I got from Chris Hogan was inspirational.
 He’s an amazing speaker and motivator.
 I was worried that there might not be enough information when I left or that there’d be so much information that I’d leave overwhelmed, but everything is just phenomenal."

 After leaving Nashville, Cody began his mentorship with Dave’s team and is continuing to build on what he’s learned.

 With the skills he’s honed, Cody is confident he’ll be able to help people inside and outside of his church, as a ministry and as a business.